 Occasionally, depositions can also have qualitative costs, such as when a lawyer believes that a witness will be more comfortable and talkative without video.
 The possibility that a witness may not be as candid if made uneasy by the camera can cause some practitioners to think twice about videotaping the proceedings at all.

 Presenting with complete context

 Playing video of designated testimony for a jury rather than reading the dry transcript is arguably the most impactful benefit of deposition video.
 Though most cases will never see a jury, every case must be prepared as if it will.
 Even in out-of-court situations such as mediation or arbitration, being able to demonstrate how a witness said something in addition to what they said can help you put your best foot forward.

 Capturing nonverbal insights

 No longer relying on memos or reports, attorneys or clients who didn’t attend a deposition can turn to deposition video to readily evaluate witnesses for trial.
-When the transcript reports “witness nods head” you can see in which direction, or determine whether “uh-uh” or “uh-huh” was correctly transcribed.
+When the transcript reports “witness nods head” you can see in which direction, or determine if “uh-uh” and “uh-huh” were correctly transcribed.
 Body language can also be very instructive, often introducing data points such as sweating, stammering, hesitation, desperate glances for help, pausing at length before responding, or covering one’s mouth while speaking.
 Though you might have missed these cues while recording or forgotten about them, picking up on them early is critical for thorough witness testimony evaluation.

 Encouraging best behavior